-8. Homeless and Housing Alliance (HHA): Agencies that are awarded funding are required to participate in coordinated-entry in collaboration with the Palm Beach County Continuum of Care (CoC) - Homeless and Housing Alliance (HHA), and must become members within one month of contract execution.
+8. Homeless and Housing Alliance (HHA):

+Agencies that are awarded funding are required to participate in coordinated-entry in collaboration with the HHA, and must become members within one month of contract execution.
 Any agency receiving ESG Program funding is required to adhere to the Standards of Care for their component, as adopted by the HHA.
 Funded agencies must also become a member in good standing of the HHA within the first year of their project.
-To qualify as a member in good standing, organizations must meet the HHA attendance requirements - sixty percent (60%) attendance at the general HHA meetings and seventy percent (70%) attendance at subcommittee meetings, in addition to other HHA requirements, as defined in the HHA Bylaws, Governance Charter, Article 3, Section 2 found at www.hhapbc.org.
+To qualify as a member in good standing, organizations must meet the HHA attendance requirements - sixty percent (60%) attendance at the general HHA meetings and seventy percent (70%) attendance at Pillar or workgroup meetings, in addition to other HHA requirements, as defined in the HHA Bylaws, Governance Charter, Article 3, Section A found at www.hhapbc.org.

-9. Homeless Management Information System (HMIS):
+9. Client Management Information System (CMIS):

-All agencies awarded ESG Program funds must participate in HMIS.
-All clients served with ESG Program funds must be entered into HMIS.
-Funding requires that all clients served be entered and exited in HMIS during the applicable fiscal year.
-Agencies must execute the required partner and user agreements with Palm Beach County and must participate in the data sharing of HMIS on an ongoing basis throughout the term of their ESG Program agreement in order to maintain eligibility for reimbursement.
-Provisions are in place within HMIS to protect client confidentiality, yet still report statistical data.
+All agencies awarded ESG Program funds must participate in CMIS.
+All clients served with ESG Program funds must be entered into CMIS.
+Funding requires that all clients served be entered and exited in CMIS during the applicable fiscal year.
+Agencies must execute the required partner and user agreements with Palm Beach County and must participate in the data sharing of CMIS on an ongoing basis throughout the term of their ESG Program agreement in order to maintain eligibility for reimbursement.
+Provisions are in place within CMIS to protect client confidentiality, yet still report statistical data.
 Domestic Violence Agencies are exempt from this requirement and will be required to enter into SAMIS.